 Credit: Hull Food Partnership

-Sustain are encouraging more areas to launch Veg Cities campaigns, and get local businesses and organisations making veg pledges.
-Veg Cities is currently the feature campaign of Sustainable Food Cities, and is run in partnership with Peas Please.
+Sustain are encouraging more areas to launch Veg Cities campaigns and get local businesses and organisations making veg pledges.
+Veg Cities is a feature campaign of Sustainable Food Cities and is run in partnership with Peas Please.